SLAM Logo

 Hybrid deep learning model architecture

-The developed geometric deep learning framework includes 1) a multi-track encoder module to concurrently embed the protein structure and sequence features into a latent representation; 2) a decoder layer consisting of an attention layer and a multi-layer perceptron followed with a sigmoid function for downstream classification.
+The developed hybrid deep learning framework includes 1) a multi-track encoder module to concurrently embed the sequence features into a latent representation; 2) a decoder layer consisting of an attention layer and a multi-layer perceptron followed with a sigmoid function for downstream classification.
 The sequence encoder is designed as hybrid deep learning neural networks to learn dependencies between residues with two-track feature encoders and two-track adaptive encoders.
-Adaptive encoders enable learn-from-data for SLAM by using learnable word embeddings, and feature encoders provide expert-level information and evolutionary constraints extracted from protein language model.
-For structure encoder, a multi-layer graph neural network (GNN) is implemented to capture high-level residue relationships considering geometry.
+Adaptive encoders enable learn-from-data for RicePLA by using learnable word embeddings, and feature encoders provide expert-level information and evolutionary constraints extracted from protein language model.

 RicePLA architecture